vacp2p/rfc/specs/waku/v2/waku-store.md

 - The `messages` field MUST contain the messages found, these are [`WakuMessage`] types as defined in the corresponding [specification](./waku-message.md).
 - `PagingInfo`  holds the paging information based on which the querying node can resume its further history queries.
 The `pageSize` indicates the number of returned waku messages (i.e., the number of messages included in the `messages` field of `HistoryResponse`).
 The `direction` is the same direction as in the corresponding `HistoryQuery`.
 In the forward pagination, the `cursor` holds the `Index` of the last message in the `HistoryResponse` `messages` (and the first message in the backward paging).
 The requester shall embed the returned  `cursor` inside its next `HistoryQuery` to retrieve the next page of the waku messages.
 The  `cursor` obtained from one node SHOULD NOT be used in a request to another node because the result MAY be different.

+## Security Analysis

+- **Prevention of Denial of Service**: DoS attack can be mitigated through accounting model as provided by [Waku Swap Accounting specs](https://github.com/vacp2p/specs/blob/master/specs/waku/v2/waku-swap-accounting.md).
+In a nutshell, peers have to pay for the service they obtain from each other, which means, in terms of `store` protocol, the querying node will be charged for the history messages that it queries from other nodes in `store` protocol.
+In addition to incentivizing the service provider, accounting also makes DoS attacks costly for malicious peers.

-## Security Analysis and Future Work
+## Future Work
-- **Anonymous query**: The current version of the `store` protocol does not provide anonymity for historical queries as the querying node needs to directly connect to a node talking `store` protocol and explicitly disclose the topics of its interest to retrieve the corresponding messages.
+- **Anonymous query**: The current version of the `store` protocol does not provide anonymity for historical queries as the querying node needs to directly connect to another node in the `store` protocol and explicitly disclose the topics of its interest to retrieve the corresponding messages.
 However, one can consider preserving anonymity through one of the following ways:
   - By hiding the source of the request i.e., anonymous communication.
 That is the querying node shall hide all its PII in its history request e.g., its IP address.
 This can happen by the utilization of a proxy server or by using Tor <!-- more techniques to be included-->.
 Note that the current structure of historical requests does not embody any piece of PII, otherwise, such data fields must be treated carefully to achieve query anonymity.
   - By deploying secure 2-party computations in which the querying node obtains the historical messages of a certain topic whereas the queried node learns nothing about the query.
 Examples of such 2PC protocols are secure one-way Private Set Intersections (PSI).
-Such a solution must be embedded in the `store` protocol and can not be achieved by the users independently.
+Such a solution must be embedded in the `store` protocol and can not be adopted by the nodes independently.

 # Changelog